For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.

 Children:

-- Children under 10: to be determined by your doctor
+- Children under 10: To be determined by your child’s doctor.

 Oral dose, solution/sachet